 Install Safety Grab Bars

-Grab bars with wall reinforcement not only need to be installed in key locations like around a toilet or shower, but the height needs to be tested before installation.
+Grab bars with wall reinforcement should be installed in key locations like around a handicap toilet or shower for adequate handicap bathroom design.
+Before installation, safety grab bars should be tested before installation in a handicap accessible bathroom in order to ensure they are installed at the proper height and secure to support a user's weight.
 An improperly installed grab bar is just as dangerous as no grab bar at all.

 Lower Your Most-Needed Countertop Heights

 Especially important for both the kitchen and the bathroom areas are convenient countertop heights.
 Rosemarie's husband is 6'4" tall and uses a 40-inch high countertop for preparing food, but for Rosemarie, she prefers her 30-inch countertop for meal prep, while a 34-inch cooktop and sink works well for both of them.
 Also think about handicap accessible design in a laundry room.
 Counterspace there is often higher for folding and hampers may be too high to use easily.
 Lower at least a portion so everyone in the family can help with much-needed chores.